Prince Bernhard of Lippe-Biesterfeld: Lockheed scandal

-Queen Juliana and Prince Bernhard returning from Porto Ercole, Italy due to developments in the Lockheed scandal on 26 August 1976.
+Queen Juliana and Prince Bernhard returning from Porto Ercole, Italy, due to developments in the Lockheed scandal on 26 August 1976.

 Scandal rocked the royal family in 1976 when the press reported that Prince Bernhard had accepted a US$1.1 million bribe from U.S. aircraft manufacturer Lockheed Corporation to influence the Dutch government's purchase of fighter aircraft.
 At the time he had served on more than 300 corporate boards and committees worldwide and had been praised in the Netherlands for his efforts to promote the economic well-being of the country.
-Prime Minister of the Netherlands Joop den Uyl ordered an inquiry into the Lockheed affair.
+Joop den Uyl, the Prime Minister of the Netherlands, ordered an inquiry into the Lockheed affair.
 Prince Bernhard refused to answer reporters' questions, stating: "I am above such things".

 The Dutch and international press headlined the stories for months.
 They also brought up records of Prince Bernhard's Reiter SS membership and details of his numerous extramarital affairs.
 They noted he had purchased a luxurious Paris apartment for his mistress Hélène Grinda (granddaughter of Édouard Grinda), with whom he had a daughter, Alexia, who was illegitimate.
 Bernhard had an older illegitimate daughter, Alicia, born in the United States (with a German pilot whom he met in Mexico in 1951).

 On 26 August 1976, a full report of Prince Bernhard's activities was released to a shocked Dutch public.
 The Prince's own letter of 1974, to Lockheed Corporation, was publicised; he had demanded "commissions" be paid to him on Dutch government aircraft purchases.
 This was very damaging evidence of improper conduct by the man who was Inspector-General of the Dutch Armed Forces.
 Out of respect for Queen Juliana, the government did not press charges against Bernhard.